Charge Wizard - Terms & Conditions

 The Customer agrees for the Company to provide necessary details to 3rd party logistic companies to facilitate the delivery of equipment.
 This information will only be used to deliver the equipment to the Customer and to keep the Customer informed of the delivery status.

 Inspection of the site

 After an order is placed with the Company, there is an opportunity for the Customer to send photos to the Company using a customer specific weblink.
-This link is sent via email after the order is placed and also sent via SMS, depending on contact preferences.
+This link is sent via email after the order is placed and also sent via SMS.
 By viewing the photos in advance the Company can discuss any technical aspects of the installation prior to the engineer attending; this makes the installation process run as smoothly as possible ensuring the right charge point and materials are delivered to enable a suitable installation.